Cry-Baby (musical)

 Cry-Baby is a musical based on the 1990 John Waters film of the same name.
-The music is by David Javerbaum and Adam Schlesinger, and the book is by Mark O'Donnell and Thomas Meehan.
-O'Donnell and Meehan also adapted Waters' film Hairspray for the musical stage.
+The music is by Adam Schlesinger, lyrics by David Javerbaum and the book is by Mark O'Donnell and Thomas Meehan, who had previously done the book for the musical Hairspray, also based on a John Waters film of the same name.

 The musical focuses on Baltimore teenager Allison Vernon-Williams, who is drawn across the tracks from her 1954 finishing-school background into a relationship with the orphaned Wade "Cry-Baby" Walker, the leader of a pack of rebel outcasts.

-Production
+Production history

 The musical premiered at the La Jolla Playhouse in San Diego, California on November 18, 2007 and ran through to December 16.
 Previews began on Broadway at the Marquis Theatre on March 15, 2008, with an official opening on April 24, 2008.
 Directed by Mark Brokaw with choreography by Rob Ashford, the cast featured Harriet Harris and James Snyder as "Cry-Baby".

 The Broadway production closed following the matinée performance on June 22.
 The show played 45 previews and 68 performances.

 A cast recording featuring most of the original Broadway cast was released on October 7, 2015.

-Subsequent activities

 According to Javerbaum, the show was remounted by New Line Theatre in St. Louis, Missouri in March 2012.
 It had a smaller band, reduced to six pieces, and a smaller cast of 16.
 The show was re-orchestrated and revised by the original composers and writers for the Saint Louis production.
 It was the first production of the show to be done since Broadway.

 In May 2015, The Henegar Center in Melbourne, Florida, was the first community theatre granted permission to produce Cry-Baby: The Musical.
 The production was directed by Artistic Director, Hank Rion and choreographed by Amanda Cheyenne Manis.

 The show premiered in Australia in July 2018, at the Hayes Theatre in Sydney.

 The New Zealand premiere of the musical took place in Wellington at Te Auaha in September 2019.

+The European premiere of the musical took place in Sandnes, Norway at Vågen videregående skole in November 2024.

+From 6 March to 12 April 2025, Cry-Baby the Musical is having its first Off West End London run at the Arcola Theatre in Hackney, directed by Mehmet Ergen.
+The production stars Adam Davidson, Lulu-Mae Pears, Elliot Allinson, and Jazzy Phoenix.